ramonmacias/gophercises/README.md

 The main idea with this exercise is to discover the website name Hackerrank where we can find a lot of problems to solve that will help us to improve our coding skills, on this case we solve the camelCase problem and the caesar cipher

+#### CLI task

+With this exercise I learn about how to create a command line cli using go with cobra, as well the manage of a simple and small database named bolt, and how to use go install in order to have this client install in my terminal